 It can often be difficult to estimate how much disk space a particular job will take.
 To save you from having to estimate how many gigabytes of managed disk to attach to your cluster at creation time, Azure Databricks automatically enables autoscaling local storage on all Azure Databricks clusters.

 The managed disks attached to a virtual machine are detached only when the virtual machine is returned to Azure.
 That is, managed disks are never detached from a virtual machine as long as it is part of a running cluster.
-To scale down managed disk usage, Databricks recommends using this feature in a cluster configured with Autoscaling or Automatic termination.
+To scale down managed disk usage, Azure Databricks recommends using this feature in a cluster configured with Cluster Size and Autoscaling or Automatic termination.